Netflix is missing one big thing. It just added it with its new superstar hire

 But I’m not.

-Netflix has a well-documented foundation of success as a digital marketer, particularly on social media through its primary channels, as well as spinoff feeds such as Strong Black Lead and NX.
+Netflix has a well-documented foundation of success as a digital marketer, particularly on social media through its primary channels, as well as spin-off feeds such as Strong Black Lead and NX.
 The company is renowned for how much it spends on content every year, yet it has not been able to build out successful franchise properties at the rate one might expect tens of billions of dollars invested to yield.

-In January, there were reported layoffs in the marketing department which were said to coincide with a general strategy shift towards the overall Netflix brand.
-According to The Hollywood Reporter, the platform’s desire to market the service as a whole doesn’t necessarily means less project-specific marketing, but more of a focus on making sure those titles reflect and clearly tie into the larger company brand.
+In January, there were reported layoffs in the marketing department, which were said to coincide with a general strategy shift towards the overall Netflix brand.
+According to The Hollywood Reporter, the platform’s desire to market the service as a whole doesn’t necessarily mean less project-specific marketing but more of a focus on making sure those titles reflect and clearly tie into the larger company brand.

 Since then, we’ve all been in lockdown amid a global health crisis, with Netflix becoming more essential service than entertainment option, while adding more than 15 million new subscribers in the first three months of 2020.